dondibrandidon/cs11-2024-82-mp/README.md

 ### **Grass** [🟩 / `.`]
 > "*The Green Green Grass of Home*" (hit single of Tom "Yum" Jones)
-   - One of the few spaces that can be bring about just as much of a comfort as a nest.
+   - One of the few spaces that can provide almost as much comfort as a nest.
    - Though, eggs on grass get so excited that they continue rolling until they are physically stopped...

 ### **Walls** [🧱 / `#`]
-> "*Walls, the all in one solution to ethereal effusion*" (by unknown)
+> "*Walls, the all in one solution to ethereal effusion*" (from ████████)
    - Walls stop rolling eggs.
-   - Walls contain our reality from the void of the beyond.
+   - Walls contain ███████████ from the ██████████████████ and protect us from the ancient ████.

 ### **Pans** [🍳 / `P`]
-> "*You can't cook an omelette without breaking a few eggs...*" (by unknown)
+> "*You can't cook an omelette without breaking a few eggs...*" (ancient proverb)
-   - Prevent eggs, especially a flock of them, from rolling into these\
+   - Prevent eggs, especially a whole line of them, from rolling into these\
 *prominent painfully-proficient pugnacious and profane predatory pans*.
-   - Excerpt from *Chickipedia*:
+   - Excerpt from the *Chickipedia* article, "pan":
       > The _Ferricarbus panluto_, known colloquially as the "pan", is the natural predator of the egg. [...]
       > ### Behavior
       > ---